 An Inclusive Education

 As part of our Marist-Sion College vision, we 'affirm the uniqueness of every human being’.
 Students have varying cognitive, social, emotional and physical needs according to their different capacities, qualities and aptitudes.
-The College takes account of this in dedicating itself to the education of each student in a Christian environment.
+The College takes account of this in dedicating itself to the education of each student in a Catholic environment.
 The comprehensive and systematic curriculum provides for these varying needs.
 The range of options offered allows each student to pursue an educational course, which will more than adequately prepare them for their lives after secondary school.
-Our futures orientated curriculum focuses on giving students the capacity for lifelong learning as well as a thorough grounding in foundation knowledge and skills, and the capacity to be adaptable and flexible in a changing world.
+Our futures orientated curriculum focuses on giving students the capacity for lifelong learning as well as a thorough grounding in foundation knowledge and skills and the capacity to be adaptable and flexible in a changing world.

-The Curriculum is developed in response to the Victorian Curriculum and Assessment Authority (VCAA) VCE, VCAL and Victorian Curriculum guidelines and the school’s Active Learning Framework.
+The Curriculum is developed in response to the Victorian Curriculum and Assessment Authority (VCAA) VCE, VM, VPC and Victorian Curriculum guidelines and the school’s Active Learning Framework.
 We endeavour to teach students how to actively engage in the learning process and explicitly model techniques to develop persistence, self-motivation, critical thinking and initiative.
 Whilst aligning our curriculum to develop the foundational skills (core knowledge, understanding, skills and general capabilities) prioritised by the VCAA.
 The VCAA sets out a single, coherent and comprehensive set of content descriptions and associated achievement standards to enable teachers to plan, monitor, assess and report on the learning achievement of every student.

 SIMON – Learning Management System

 Homework is essential for steady progress in the self-discipline that brings success in most areas of learning.
-Students need quiet time set aside to review lessons, practise skills, and work on projects or assignments.
+Students need quiet time set aside to review lessons, practise skills and work on projects or assignments.
 Where specific homework tasks are not set, this time should be spent on ongoing revision, study for tests or sustained reading for interest and pleasure.
+The College also supports the development of students' personal study skills by facilitating access to a Study Skills Program through the Library home page.
+This can be accessed through the Library catalogue on SIMON and includes a range of targeted units including; time management skills, dealing with distractions, managing workload, summarising and overcoming procrastination.
+Students can select from the 40 available units, working at their own pace to develop skills that interest them.
 Parents are encouraged to provide a time and place away from television, mobile phones and other distractions for students to complete homework tasks.
-The College recommends that the following amount of time on homework will meet most students' needs.

 Assessment and Reporting